 The Company records share-based compensation in accordance with ASC 718, "Stock Compensation".
-ASC 718 requires the fair value of all stock-based employee compensation awarded to employees to be recorded as an expense over the shorter of the service period or the vesting period.
+ASC 718 requires the fair value of all share-based employee compensation awarded to employees to be recorded as an expense over the shorter of the service period or the vesting period.
 The Company values employee and non-employee share-based compensation at fair value using the Black-Scholes Option Pricing Model.

 The Company adopted ASU 2018-07 and accounts for non-employee share-based awards in accordance with the measurement and recognition criteria of ASC 718 and recognizes the fair value of such awards over the service period.
-There was no cumulative effect of adoption on July 1, 2019.